tiagofssampaio2/changephpversion/README.md

-Virtualhost Manage Script
+PHP version Manage Script
 ===========

-Bash Script to allow create or delete apache/nginx virtual hosts on Ubuntu on a quick way.
+Bash Script to allow you to change PHP version

 ## Installation ##